rocket-pool/RPIPs/RPIPs/rpip-balance-sub-guard.md

 ---

 ## Abstract
-This proposal limits how much rETH rate can change with one update.
+This proposal limits how much the oDAO can change the rETH rate in a single update.
 The limit is a protocol parameter controlled by the pDAO.
 The pDAO can't set it lower than a minimum value.
 The parameter can't be changed by the Security Council.
 This proposal also limits how frequently updates can happen, using an existing protocol parameter that the pDAO controls.

 ## Motivation